 If you don't want to purchase a range of duvets, an all-season duvet is a convenient solution for year-round comfort.

-The Simba Hybrid duvet is a great all-seasons duvet with unique temperature-regulation technology.
+The Simba Hybrid duvet is one of the best all-seasons duvets with unique temperature-regulation technology.

 Consider other influences

-But, there are also some other factors that could influence your choice of duvet.
+Some other factors could also influence your choice of duvet.